aidanwhiteley/books/README.md

 There is functionality to send an email to an admin when a new user has logged on.
 This is intended to prompt the admin to give the new user the ROLE_EDITOR role (or delete the user!).
 This functionality must be enabled - see the books.users.registrationAdminEmail entries in application.yml (where it is disabled by default).
-There's also a strong argument that having scheduled tasks runnable on each node is a poor option in an app that is trying to be "twelve factor" compliant - see https://12factor.net/admin-processes

 ## Levels of access
 The code supports five access levels